WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoTeam.md

 ## OUTPUTS

-### PSobject.
-An object containing the name, the folder and the URI of the pipeline
+### Outputs the response from the Azure DevOps REST API, which includes details of the newly created team.
 ## NOTES
+This function requires the user to be authenticated with Azure using Connect-AzAccount.
+Ensure that the tenant ID is correctly specified in the script.

 ## RELATED LINKS